Spleen removal is surgery to remove a diseased or damaged spleen. This surgery is called splenectomy.

 Before the Procedure

-You will have many visits with your doctor and several tests before you have surgery.
-Some of these are:
+You or your child will have many visits with health care providers and several tests before surgery.
+You may have:

 After the Procedure

 You or your child will spend less than a week in the hospital.
-Your hospital stay may be only 1 or 2 days after a laparoscopic splenectomy.
-You should heal in 4 to 6 weeks.
+The hospital stay may be only 1 or 2 days after a laparoscopic splenectomy.
+Healing will likely take 4 to 6 weeks.

 Shelton J, Holzman MD.
 The spleen.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 57.